 - Inflate and seat the tire and reinstall the wheel.

 Here are complete instructions for each of these simple steps.
 Note that, while we've tried hard to answer every possible question you could have about flat tire repair, you only need to read as much as you want.
-And, be sure to click on the many underlined links and the photos for larger photos and additional helpful tips.

 Open side pull brakes by fully rotating the little lever on the brake upwards (a).
 Open linear-pulls (also called "direct-pulls" or "V-brakes") by lifting the end of the "noodle" out of its holder (b).
 Some sidepulls are opened by pressing a button on the lever.
 Look for this if there's no lever on the brake.
 Open cantilever brakes (these feature a cable that runs over the top of the tire) by lifting the cable end on one side out of its holder.

 - Be safe!
 Work off the road/trail so a semi doesn't flatten you!

 - While it's possible to get the wheel with the flat out without opening the brake, it won't be so easy reinstalling the wheel when it's fully inflated.
 That's why we recommend opening the brake first.

 - If you have disc brakes, there's nothing to open.
 The wheel will come right out of the brake with no muss, no fuss.
 Cool.
 The only thing to watch out for is to never squeeze the disc-brake lever when the wheel is out of the frame because that will close the brake pads and you'll need to then spread them.